 Here are some great tools and resources at the disposal of any equity crowdfunding investor to get started with due diligence:

 - Funding Portals

-- Campaign page – these are websites, such as WeFunder, StartEngine, Seedinvest, Republic, and others, where the Regulation Crowdfunding deals are posted.
+- Campaign page – these websites, such as WeFunder, StartEngine, Seedinvest, Republic, and others, are where the Regulation Crowdfunding deals are posted.
 The campaign pages have many of the relevant details that investors need and are the best place to start.

 - Q&A on the campaign page – in my opinion, one of the best resources that crowdfunding investors have is looking at the founder Q&A section on the campaign page.
 Here, any potential investor with an account can ask due diligence questions of the founder and team.
-Think of it as a multiplier on your own due diligence process, since these questions come from potential investors of all different backgrounds and walks of life.
+Think of it as a multiplier of your own due diligence process, since these questions come from potential investors of all different backgrounds and walks of life.
 It also gives crucial insight into how the founder/CEO responds to questions and communicates.

 - Ratings services

 - Kingscrowd – we’ve talked about Kingscrowd in the past.
-Again, they give investors insight and access to founders through webinars and investor Q&A that you otherwise wouldn’t have.
+They give investors insight and access to founders through webinars and investor Q&A that you otherwise wouldn’t have.
 In addition, they provide deal recommendations and additional due diligence that investors can use to supplement their own due diligence process.
 [Disclaimer: I am an investor in and paying customer of Kingscrowd.
 This is because I truly believe in the value of the product, and wouldn’t be mentioning it here otherwise.]

 - Download and/or use the app, service or product

 - Is the product, service, or app launched and live today?
 Many products today come with free trials, so it is worth your time to download the app, check out the product, and see whether the value proposition is easy to understand from the customer’s perspective.
 Would you be drawn to purchase or use this product yourself?

 - Media – TV shows, podcasts, etc.